morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule W82: Users will think that if one thing works then everything else will. - /user/ContentBug2

-#### Rule W93 - User will ask you questions about things that you don't know exist. /user/JAJohnson324
+#### Rule W83 - Users will ask you questions about things that you don't know exist. /user/JAJohnson324

+#### Rule W84 - Users will mash buttons until errors go away. - /user/ozzie286

 *****
 # Techs